Want to be a Nassoon?

 The Nassoons are a group of guys at Princeton University who like to hang out and love to sing.
 Being in the Nassoons is a substantial time commitment, but be prepared for the ride of your life.
 For many guys in the group, the Nassoons have given them some of their most memorable experiences in college, so don't miss your chance to be a part of this amazing group.

 Our day-to-day activities include rehearsals a few nights a week, performing around campus and on the road, and just hanging out.
 Some of the greatest times we have had together are on our three to four tours that we have a year to places all around the country and the world.
-In the past couple years, tours have taken us to Hong Kong, London, and Switzerland, to name a few places.
+In the past couple years, tours have taken us to South Korea, London, and Switzerland, to name a few places.

 We hold auditions at the beginning of each semester every year, so we encourage you to come out and audition for us this fall.